rgantonio/digiforge/scripts/pnr/voltus/pgv_gen/README.md

 # Other Notes

+:pushpin: *Where would you use this for?* You need to do this for generating PGV views of your memories, custom IPs, and even IO cells (some foundries don't provide this).

 :pushpin: *Is it possible to create a PGV library without the GDS?* Yes!
 You just need to exclude the following:

 - `set_advanced_pg_library_mode -xtc_command_file ./project.xtc` - this is not needed as this is used for GDS extraction only